 The threshold for microwave instability is estimated using either the Boussard or Keil-Schnell criteria, which implies that the limit on the effective broadband impedance is 55.75 mΩ.
 The transverse mode coupling instability (TMCI) sets a limit on the transverse impedance threshold of approximately 33.85 MΩ/m.
 Limitations on narrow band impedance can lead to coupled bunch instabilities.
-A conservative assumption is that the growth rate of the coupled bunch instability for equally spaced bunches should be less than the damping time, which can be expressed as: (Warning! – Re-write all equations using the WORD Equation tool to have a uniform look in the TDR.)
+A conservative assumption is that the growth rate of the coupled bunch instability for equally spaced bunches should be less than the damping time, which can be expressed as:

+1τ=I0αp4π(E/e)υsωpne-(ωpnσl)2ReZl(ωpn).
+(6.2.2.1)

+This sets the limit of the impedance at any resonance frequency of the higher-order-modes (HOMs) as follows:

+fGHzReZkΩe-(2πfσl/c)2<239.62 (6.2.2.2)

+Similarly, in the transverse case, this gives the following limit:

+ReZGΩ/me-(2πfσl/c)2<2.36 (6.2.2.3)